Slovak Prime Minister Igor Matovic offers to resign

 As well as personal animosities, these parties are divided on how liberal they are on social policy and the free market, and on their attitude the EU.
 They can unite when they face a monolithic opponent – such as Vladmir Meciar’s HZDS in the 1990s or Robert Fico’s Smer for the past 15 years – but usually struggle to maintain that unity in power.
 Disappointment then leads to political oblivion and the rise of new parties on the right, perpetuating the cycle.

 “The agenda is anti-Fico without building a strong centre-right alternative” says Blanka Kolenikova, country risk associate director for IHS.
-“They focus their energy on fighting Fico.”
+“They focused their energy on fighting Fico.”

 The crisis matters because it could halt a promising reform drive to clean up the country’s police and judicial system.
 Even while the pandemic is ongoing, dozens of policemen, prosecutors and judges who did the bidding of powerful businessmen close to Smer are now in jail or facing prosecution.
-Marian Kocner, who is suspected of ordering Kuciak’s murder but found not guilty, is now serving 19 years in jail for a brazen fraud.
+Marian Kocner, who is suspected of ordering Kuciak’s murder but found not guilty, is now serving 19 years in jail for brazen fraud.

-The narcisstic stylebook
+The narcissistic stylebook

-Political analysts interviewed by bne IntelliNews blamed the government crisis squarely on Matovic’s emotional, narcisstic and irrational style of governing, as well as his personal feud with Sulik.
-Matovic and Sulik both played a big part in the collapse of the last centre-right government in 2011 and history appears to be repeating itself.
+Political analysts interviewed by bne IntelliNews blamed the government crisis squarely on Matovic’s emotional, narcissistic and irrational style of governing, as well as his personal feud with Sulik.
+Matovic and Sulik both played a big part in the collapse of the last centre-right government in 2011, and history appears to be repeating itself.

 Matovic, like his billionaire Slovak compatriot, Czech Prime Minister Andrej Babis, is a wealthy businessman who formed his own conservative populist party and used anti-corruption to build his brand.
 A 47-year-old publishing tycoon who admits to plagiarising his academic thesis, Matovic launched his OLaNO party in 2010, gathering around him a loose group of “independent personalities” who had little in common except for loyalty to him and a vague conservative orientation.